openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack Networking supports SSL for the Networking API server.
 By
-default, SSL is disabled but you can enable it in the :file:`neutron.conf`
+default, SSL is disabled but you can enable it in the ``neutron.conf``
 file.

 Set these options to configure SSL: